 We used a Roland TR-808 drum machine (also famous for the 80s clap sound and car shaking kick drum sounds in the 90s) to record clicks to tape - some as quarter notes and eighth notes and some with rhythm.
 It became available in 1980.
 We would then read the clicks with a product called the Dr Beat and that would clock the Model 800 in which the notes were sequenced.

-  The Model 800 would send these notes as gated control voltages (CVs) to Dan’s specially retrofitted Mini Moog.
-You had to be really careful because if the power went out you had to start from scratch.
+The Model 800 would send these notes as gated control voltages (CVs) to Dan's specially retrofitted Mini Moog.
+You had to be very patient and if the power went out you had to start from scratch.

 Sequential Circuits Model 800

 There was just no way that the Model 800 could be used reliably in a live situation so reproducing the music we had created was impossible.
 The answer for me appeared in the form of the Oberheim DSX.
 The DSX was Marcus Ryle's (founder of Line6) first product when he worked for Tom Oberheim.
 The DSX was the first sequencer that allowed the user to quantize note events, which was very important for a guitar player masquerading as a keyboard player.
 The DSX could hold up to 6000 notes and the really cool thing was that you could sequence patterns and string them together into songs.
 More on that later...

 It was designed to be part of a larger system that included their OB-Xa (and later OB-8) synthesizer and DMX drum machine so Oberheim added a parallel digital interface cable.
 The DSX connected to the DMX drum machine via a ¼" cable that contained the 96PPQ clock signal.
 The DSX also had other ¼" connectors in the back that allowed CVs and gates to be sent between to other devices that would accept that kind of signal.